MedICL-VU/crossmoda2023/README.md

 [Learning site-specific styles for multi-institutional unsupervised cross-modality domain adaptation](https://arxiv.org/pdf/2311.12437.pdf)

 #### Problem formulation
-In the CrossMoDA challenge, participants are provided with the <span style="color:red">labeled</span> source domain images (T1 contrast-enhanced MRIs) and the unlabeled target domain images (high-resolution T2 MRIs).
-The goal of this challenge is to obtain a segmentation model for the target domain with no manual labeling.
-This task is also known as the unsupervised domain adaptation (UDA) problem.
+In the CrossMoDA challenge, participants are provided with the **labeled** source domain images (T1 contrast-enhanced MRIs) and the **unlabeled** target domain images (high-resolution T2 MRIs).
+The goal of this challenge is to obtain a segmentation model for the **target** domain with no manual labeling.
+This task is also known as the **unsupervised domain adaptation (UDA)** problem.

 In the 2023 edition, the datasets were collected from multiple institutions and thus the images may look really different, though they are in the same domain.
 This intra-domain variability leads to extra challenges to the UDA problem.